SherG/perpetual-elm/exampleSite/content/about.md

 In addition, we serve as advisors to early stage businesses in the Boston metro area.

 We have a reputation for transparency and candid advising.

-## Crisis and innovation
+## Crisis, Innovation, and Global Recession

 Following the 2008 recession, small business owners found it increasingly difficult to obtain the funding they needed.